softwareconstruction240/softwareconstruction/chess/6-gameplay/gameplay.md

 All of the tests in your project must succeed in order to complete this phase.

 To pass off this assignment submit your work to the course [auto-grading](https://cs240.click/) tool.
-When that is done, meet with a TA and demonstrate that your Chess client and server meet all requirements and assign you a final grade.
+When that is done, meet with a TA and demonstrate that your Chess client and server meet all requirements and they will assign you a final grade.

 ### Grading Rubric

+> [!NOTE]
+> You can receive 3 points of extra credit by completing this phase early.
+This means receiving 100% from the autograder, then completing an in-person passoff, before the day it is due.

 | Category                      | Criteria                                                                                                                                      |       Points |
 | ----------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------- | -----------: |